Rage-32/gmod-bank-robbery-system/README.md

 **Functionality**
 - While an active robbery is occurring, the more the money is damaged/shot, the less the player gets when payed out.
 - Bank robbery fails when player goes to jail, gets arrested, or dies.
-- All cops are notified
+- All cops are notified.
 - Much more!

 **Pros**
 - Easy configurable
   - Configure cooldown, raid timer, maximum amount the vault can carry, total cops, allowed jobs, and more!
 - Fast & easy installation [drag n' drop]
 - Quick support